Albert Fields

 Albert Jeunepierre Fields (born March 3, 1975) is an American actor and pop singer.
 He was a Mousketeer on The All New Mickey Mouse Club and a member of the pop group The Party.
-After The Party disbanded, Albert went under the moniker Jeune (which is half of his middle name) and released a solo album in 1995 titled Back to Reality.
-The song "I'm da Man" was featured in the Wesley Snipes/Robert De Niro film The Fan.
+After the group disbanded, Albert went under the moniker Jeune (which is half of his middle name) and released a solo album in 1995 titled Back to Reality.
+The song "I'm da Man" was featured in the Wesley Snipes-Robert De Niro film The Fan.
 Jeune continues to record and perform on the indie circuit.
-Albert had recently reunited with his old friend, former Mouseketeer/Party bandmate Damon Pampolina to form their own group, N'Decent Proposal.
+Albert recently reunited with his old friend, former Mouseketeer and Party bandmate Damon Pampolina to form their own group, N'Decent Proposal.